ceschini/memcached/docs/ica/under-sea/temporal-compression/dcvc.md

 _Maybe this suggests that it can better learn series of movements, which in case are not very interesting to our videos._

 ![[dcvc-paradigm-shift.png]]

+> For entropy modeling, we design a model which utilizes spatial-temporal correlation for higher compression ratio or only utilizes temporal correlation for fast speed.